Afreen-1517/RETAIL-SALES-ANALYTICS-PROJECT-/README.md

 ## 📌 Project Overview
 This project focuses on analyzing a real-world retail dataset to uncover business insights related to sales performance, profitability, and product trends.

-The goal was to simulate how  data analyst supports decision-making using data.
+The goal was to simulate how a data analyst supports decision-making using data.

 ## 🛠 Tools Used